nazmussazib/RapidWatersheDelineation/README.md

 # rapid-watershed-delineation

-This implementation of Rapid Watershed Delineation was copied from [this repo]([https://github.com/nazmussazib/RapidWatersheDelineation).

 ## Deployments

 Deployments to PyPi are handled through [Travis-CI](https://travis-ci.org/WikiWatershed/rapid-watershed-delineation).
 The following git flow commands approximate a release using Travis: